 If you need complex language translation and dynamic selection (via IP address), I would recommend going for the paid solution provided by CookiePro.

 But if you want to manage up to three or four translations, you can create a new template for each one and assign it with the appropriate geolocation rule.
-To make this possible, you have to create a separate template for each language then select a different geolocation rule.
+To make this possible, you have to create a separate template for each language and then select a different geolocation rule.
 Check the template has only one language; if not, the system will automatically change your language according to the browser setting.